A Guide to Car Loans & Interest Rates in Malaysia

 • Repossession: The lender (bank) takes away the car from a borrower when the latter fails to service the car loan installments in two consecutive months.

-Government Employees/Civil Servant
+Government Employees/Civil Servants

 • Eligible for those 21 years old and above